WP Engine Site Migration Plugin

 - This will take a moment to both install the plugin on the WP Engine site and generate the necessary connection details.

-- Download the WP Engine Site Migration plugin.
+- Still on the same page in the WP Engine User Portal, click Download Site Migration plugin.

 - Be sure to take note of where the file is saved so it can be found easily in the next step!